Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 First of all, `NullReference` is not a popped transistor, phantom, bug, stub, rudiment, or malware.
 It's a logical, initial, and valid state of objects.
 When neglected, it sincerely warns about a breach.

+Besides plain cases, NullReference may be the visible summit of the iceberg made of logical faults.

 ### Blaming the messenger

 Errors in delivered software are annoying since **_1)_** [it worked on my machine](../../memes/README+/polyptych_works.md), and **_2)_** they could be a headache to debug.
 No wonder `NullReference` got a magnified dislove.